 When: Tuesday, April 26, 2022, 3:00 PM - 4:30 PMWhere: Online, Zoom

-The Institute for the Humanities and Social Sciences at Queen Mary (IHSS) has launched Dr Jeff Sebo’s monograph Saving Animals, Saving Ourselves (Oxford University Press, 2022)
+The Institute for the Humanities and Social Sciences at Queen Mary (IHSS) is pleased to invite you to the launch of Dr Jeff Sebo’s monograph Saving Animals, Saving Ourselves (Oxford University Press, 2022)

 In the book Jeff Sebo argues that humans have a moral responsibility to include animals in global health and environmental policy.
 In particular, we should reduce our use of animals as part of our pandemic and climate change mitigation efforts and increase our support for animals as part of our adaptation efforts.
 Applying and extending frameworks such as One Health and the Green New Deal, Sebo calls for reducing support for factory farming, deforestation, and the wildlife trade; increasing support for humane, healthful, and sustainable alternatives; and considering human and nonhuman needs holistically.
 Sebo also considers connections with practical issues such as education, employment, social services, and infrastructure, as well as with theoretical issues such as well-being, moral status, political status, and population ethics.
 In all cases, he shows that these issues are both important and complex, and that we should neither underestimate our responsibilities because of our limitations, nor underestimate our limitations because of our responsibilities.